1306 Stetson Road

 GFWC The Monday Club, Inc., of Prescott, Arizona, is the oldest Women’s Club in Arizona.
 It was organized August 19, 1895, as the Prescott Women’s Club and grew out of a nucleus of women who had formed the Prescott History Study Club in 1891 and the Prescott Chautaugua Circle in 1892.
 Mrs. F. A. Tritle, the wife of the Territorial Governor of Arizona, was instrumental in the formation of this club and is listed in the club yearbook as President from 1896 to 1900, as well as from 1901 to 1903.

-There was and is no age limit and no racial or religious requirement for membership.
-In 1895 The Monday Club (or Prescott Women’s Club as it was called then) had a membership of 79, and while the number has varied depending on the ‘times’, The Monday Club, Inc., currently has just under 30 members and growing.
+There is no age limit and no racial or religious requirement for membership.
+In 1895, The Monday Club (or Prescott Women’s Club as it was called then) had a membership of 79, and while the number has varied depending on the ‘times’, The Monday Club, Inc., currently has just over 30 members and growing.

 The object of the club is to be of service to its members and the community by maintaining an organized center adequate for the cultural and educational advantages of its members.

 Regular meetings are held on the third Monday of each month, September through June, at the Monday Club building on Stetson Road (entrances off Stetson or Robinson) enter by the parking lot door, or as otherwise scheduled by the President or the Program Chairman of the day.